nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ```

 In this test case, the parameter value was set prior to the `loadParameters()` call.
-A `Fw::PARAM_VALID` status is also set, which allows the component consider the value valid and use it.
+A `Fw::PARAM_VALID` status is also set, which allows the component to consider the value valid and use it.

 ##### 2.4.2.2.3 Serializable Usage